 Dignity Foundation works in the general area of senior care.
 It also provides dementia specific services, such as Dementia Day Care centres in Mumbai and Chennai.
 Dignity has a presence in Mumbai, Pune, Chennai, Kolkata, and Bangalore for senior care and community.
-They have a Dignity Lifestyle at Neral, Maharashtra, an assisted care facility for people afflicted with Dementia as well as other senior citizens with disability.
+Dignity Lifestyle at Neral, Maharashtra, is an assisted care facility for people with Dementia as well as other senior citizens with disability.

-Dignity also runs helplines to help elders, and provides a number of services for elders.
+Dignity also runs helplines to help elders.
+It provides a number of services for elders.
 Contact information for Dignity (Mumbai, Pune, Kolkata, Bangalore, Chennai) can be seen on the city/ region specific pages listed on our city-wise/ region-wise dementia resource pages.

 Helpage India works in the area of elders.
 It focuses on fighting isolation, poverty, and neglect.
 Helpage supports many initiatives for elders, including dementia initiatives like ARDSI.
 They also have projects on palliative care.
 The Helpage India website contains information on their projects and also useful downloads like old age home directories.

 Helpage India has its head office in Delhi, national offices in Chennai and Kolkata, and over fifty branch offices all over India.
 The page gives contact information.
 A map showing various locations and the contact information of each location (on rolling the mouse over) is available Contact us: Our Network.
-The site also has contact information.

 Helpage also runs helplines in 23 cities (information as of October 2013).
 According to Helpage, “These Helplines are used to address problems of elders such as isolation, neglect, facilitate emergency responses, provide information on access to various elderly schemes and provides linkages with the government, police and referral rescue & relief services along with offering counseling services to help elderly in distress” .
 Check their site for the helpline numbers.
-As of October 2013, the cities listed on this page are: Ahemdabad, Bengaluru, Bhopal.
-Bhubaneswar, Chandigarh, Chennai, Cuddalore, Dehradun, Delhi, Guwahati, Hyderabad, Jaipur, Kochi, Kolkata, Lucknow, Mumbai, Panaji, Patna, Pondicherry, Shimla, Jammu, Vijaywada, and Eluru.
 Please check the page for the latest and correct information.